 - Add sugar and cook for another 5-6 minutes.

 - Remove the pan from the heat and let the kheer cool completely.

-- Once the milk is cooled, add chikoo puree and mix well.
+- Once the kheer has cooled completely, add chikoo puree and mix well.

 - Chill the kheer for 3-4 hours.